juleast/GeneratePIF/readme.md

   - `clone_repo()`
     - This function takes device repo link from [dump repo](https://dumps.tadiphone.dev/dumps).
     - It will clone the repo without checkout to prevent unnecessary files from being downloaded.
-    - The required files are cloned individually using git checkout branch -- filename.
+    - The required files are cloned individually using `git checkout (branch name) -- filename`.
     - `generate()` function only needs two files to generate the config file:
       - `build.prop` file from system and vendor directories are cloned.
     - As a fail-safe, the build.prop from system/product is also cloned if available.